adtzlr/tensortrax/README.md

 A_1223 = Δδ(I1_C)
 ```

-To obtain full gradients and hessians, `tensortrax` provides helpers which handle the multiple function calls.
+To obtain full gradients and hessians in one function call, `tensortrax` provides helpers which handle the multiple function calls.

 ```python
 # input data with 0 trailing axes